cilginc/cilginc.github.io/_posts/2025-06-19-TryHackMe-Ninja_Skills.md

 while IFS= read -r file; do
   if [ -f "$file" ]; then
+    # Calculate the hash and compare it to our target
     hash=$(sha1sum "$file" | awk '{print $1}')
     if [[ "$hash" == "$target_hash" ]]; then
       echo "Match found: $file"